 VAT is 21% for most items.
 Businesses pay VAT monthly or quarterly.
 Some items qualify for lower rates of 12% and 6%, while a handful of items are VAT-free.

 VAT can be reclaimed on your professional expenses.

 Social security for self-employed workers in Belgium

-Self-employed and freelancers generally pay a higher percentage of their income than employees, although the exact amount depends on your age, how long you have been self-employed and how much you earn.
+Self-employed and freelancers generally pay a higher percentage of their income than employees.
+However, the exact amount depends on your age, how long you have been self-employed, and how much you earn.

 Self-employment social security contributions generally work out to around 22% of your annual income.

 Contributions are based on your income from three years previously.
-During your first three years of working as a freelancer, you will be charged a minimum provisional amount and at the end of the three years your contributions will be adjusted.
+During your first three years of working as a freelancer, you are charged a minimum provisional amount.
+At the end of the three years, your contributions will be adjusted.

 You can avoid large bills by estimating what your income will be and making payments in advance.